 If you have enjoyed these Fruit Filled Butter Scones, you may also like these:

-Since creating the Mother’s Day Afternoon Tea for Steamer Trading, I have enjoyed creating small, bitesize treats.
+Since creating the Mother’s Day Afternoon Tea for Steamer Trading, I have enjoyed continuing to create small, bitesize treats.
 I absolutely love having making a selection of mini treats.
 As well as being able to have a little taste of everything, afternoon tea is the perfect opportunity to share.
 Food, conversation, fun.
-Most importantly for me is sharing it with those I love and creating memories.
+Most importantly for me is sharing it with those I love and creating new memories.

 Strawberry Topped Chocolate Heart Pavlova a delicious crisp outer shell, with a deep, brownie-like inner, topped with whipped cream and chocolate dipped strawberries.
-The perfect dessert to share with those you love.
+Ultimately, this is the perfect dessert to share with those you love.
 And did I mention that it’s also Gluten Free!

 I adore pavlova.
 Both making and eating it!
-This chocolate heart pavlova is so pretty and also easy to make.
+Because this chocolate heart pavlova is as pretty as it is easy to make.
 Simply follow the recipe and instructions and you too can bake this beautiful dessert.

-Last week Valentine’s Day was celebrated, I wanted to create something that would be perfect to share with those I love.
-That said, everything posted on Feasting is Fun, is designed to be shared!
+Last week we celebrated Valentine’s Day.
+And I wanted to create something that would be perfect to share with those I love.
+Although, every recipe posted on Feasting is Fun, is designed to be shared.
 Since, hearts, strawberries, chocolates and flowers are all associated with February 14th, I wanted to incorporate as many of these as possible.
-Resulting in a beautiful and tasty dessert that should not be confined to one day of the year, in my opinion!
+Resulting in a beautiful and tasty dessert that should not be confined to one day of the year, in my opinion.

-For this pavlova the heart is piped, with swirls around the outside, defining the heart shape.
+For this pavlova I piped the meringue heart and added swirls around the outside, defining the heart shape.
 And if I can make this pavlova, then so can you.
-While it is not difficult to do and creates a different, yet pretty finish, once baked.
+While it is not difficult to do it creates a pretty finish.
 Also, this heart pavlova contains only cocoa, not chunks of chocolate, making it possible to pipe.
-The resulting meringue mixture resembles a light, airy mousse.
-Which, once baked keeps its shape perfectly.
+Resulting in meringue mixture that resembles a light, airy mousse.
+And once baked it keeps it’s shape perfectly.
+Yum!

-Lightly whipped double cream tops the chocolate pavlova, rather like a down duvet covers a bed.
-Moulding and fitting to the contours.
-Creating a soft, velvety contrast to the crisp and fudgey pavlova.
-Chocolate dipped strawberries add the final touch of decadence, crowning this dessert with their contrasting colours.
+I adore the way that whipped double cream tops the chocolate pavlova, rather like a down duvet covers a bed.
+Since it moulds and fills the pavlova’s contours.
+While creating a soft, velvety contrast to the crisp and fudgey pavlova.
+Finally, chocolate dipped strawberries add a touch of decadence, crowning this dessert with their contrasting colours.

-One mouthful of this delightful dessert and you are lost to the complimenting flavours and contrasting textures.
-Fortunately, one serving provides plenty of time to fully appreciate this beautiful pavlova.
-However, I wont tell if you go back for seconds!
+One mouthful of this delightful, gluten free dessert and your tastebuds are lost to the complimenting flavours and contrasting textures.
+And one serving provides plenty of time to fully appreciate this beautiful pavlova.
+Although I promise not to tell if you go back for seconds!

-Prior to starting ensure the bowl used to mix the meringue is scrupulously clean.
+Prior to starting this recipe ensure the bowl used to mix the meringue is scrupulously clean.
 Wipe around the inside of the bowl with half a lemon to ensure no fat is present.
-The presence of fat, or oil will stop the egg whites from whipping up and incorporating air.
+Because the presence of fat, or oil will stop the egg whites from whipping up and incorporating air.

 Also line a large baking tray with baking parchment.
 Draw a large heart on the reverse of the parchment with pencil, approximately 25cm wide by 27.5cm high, 10″w x 11″h.